chelseasanc/knowledgebase/channels/questions&complaints.md

 *Schedule Marketing Email:*

-* There are no input fields to determine when the email should be sent
+* There are no input fields to determine which list you should send the email to

 **Smartsheet**